 First, we have Nike.
 This multinational sports goods retailer has an extensive presence on social media, from Twitter to Facebook, even Pinterest.
 And over these platforms, Nike has created a specific tone, best described as motivating, authoritative and determined, very in-keeping with their brand.
 Their authoritative tone and motivating energy encourages consumers to ask questions and heed the advice, simultaneously strengthening the brand.

 On the other end of the scale are brands like Old Spice, a men’s grooming supply company that has branded itself as satirically masculine.
-Their Twitter page, for example, is full of humour and banter with an occasional plug of their product.
+Their Twitter page, for example, is full of humor and banter with an occasional plug of their product.
 Old Spice’s choice of tone engages with consumers by having an easy-to-replicate formula to their jokes, which encourages the consumers to participate in the satire which in turn provides content and brand maintenance/awareness.